jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 > *We can call this a 'superabundance' in guitar music

-Society would therefore have more value, quality, and abundance if its bakers baked and its brewers brewed, instead of its bakers brewing and its brewers baking.
+Society would therefore have more value, quality, and abundance if its carpenters focused on making furniture, and its software developer focused on software instead of the other way around. <!-- bakers baked and its brewers brewed, instead of its bakers brewing and its brewers baking. -->

 This value and abundance are then spread through exchange, such as through money, barter, credit, or donations, onto places where there is lack*: